synka777/shlerp-cmd/README.md

 ### Requirements:
 - Python 3 (highly recommended)
-- Bash or Zsh
+- Bash or Zsh (Windows shells & file system are not supported)

-Note: if you're using a shell other than bash or zsh, you'll have to find a way to make the function in function.template available throughout your whole system.
+Note: if you're using another UNIX/Linux shell than bash or zsh, you'll have to find a way to make the function in function.template available throughout your whole system.

 ## 🚀 Quickstart